Great Britain road numbering scheme: Other A roads

-These radials are supplemented by two-digit codes which are routes that may be slightly less important, but may still be classified as trunk routes, although many of these routes have lost a lot of their significance due to motorway bypasses, or the upgrading of other A-roads.
+These radials are supplemented by two-digit codes which are routes that may be slightly less important, but may still be classified as trunk routes, although many of these routes have lost a lot of their significance due to motorway bypasses, or the upgrading of other A-roads (such as the A38 (M)).
 These routes are not all centred on London, but as far as possible follow the general principle that their number locates them radially clockwise from the associated single digit route.
-For example, the A10 (London to King's Lynn) is the first main route clockwise from the A1, the A11 (London to Norwich) is the next, then the A12 (London to Great Yarmouth) and the A13 (London to Shoeburyness); the next radial is the A2, followed by the A20 (London to Dover), and so on.
+For example, the A10 (London to King's Lynn) is the first main route clockwise from the A1, the A11 (London to Norwich) is the next, then the A12 (London to Lowestoft) and the A13 (London to Shoeburyness); the next radial is the A2, followed by the A20 (London to Dover), and so on.
 These roads have been numbered either outwards from or clockwise around their respective hubs, depending on their alignment.

 The system continues to three and four digit numbers which further split and criss-cross the radials.
 Lower numbers originate closer to London than higher numbered ones.
 As roads have been improved since the scheme commenced, some roads with 3 or 4 digit numbers have increased in significance, for example the A127, A1079 and A414.
 New routes have also been allocated 3 or 4 digit numbers, for example the Edinburgh City Bypass is the A720.

 The Major Road Network is a proposed classification of major local-authority controlled A roads that the government committed to implementing in 2017, with the aim of better targeting road funding.